SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Third, moving the chain from the small to big ring with the front derailleur doesn’t take any more effort, time, noise, or prayers than moving the rear derailleur from the one cog to another.
 And, you can move the chain from the big to the small ring without worrying that you are going to drop your chain because you forgot to first move it closer to the middle of your cassette.

 Fourth, you also don’t have to worry about cross-chaining.
 Yes, it is still very inefficient to be cross-chained with an electronic groupset.
 But, due to self-trimming or preset trim adjustment, your chain won’t rub and render the combination of big ring and big cog or small ring and small cog inefficient or annoying.

-Fifth, as electronic shifting uses current conducting wires rather than force carrying cables to actuate your derailleurs, there is no need to regularly tune the derailleurs with barrel adjusters as you may have become accustomed to with mechanical shifters.
+Fifth, as electronic shifting uses current-conducting wires or wireless wavelengths rather than force-carrying cables to actuate your derailleurs, there is no need to regularly tune the derailleurs with barrel adjusters as you may have become accustomed to with mechanical shifters.
 Cables stretch out, ends get frayed, and some just break from life on the road.
-None of that happens with the wires used in an electronic groupset.
+None of that happens with the wires or wireless technoloy used in an electronic groupset.

 A fellow enthusiast summarized it well on a user forum: “The best thing about it (electronic shifting) is simply the removal of all the problems of mechanical groupsets – the uncertainty, the chain rub, and the lack of smoothness and the fact you had to fight those things sometimes.”

 Because electronic shifters do exactly what you want, when you want it, and with no drama, you can shift with complete confidence and don’t have to worry about the right conditions or time to shift.
 You merely shift to whatever gear you want.
 You don’t lose a revolution or have a skip in tension between shifts.
 You no longer spend time grinding the big gear at lower-than-desired cadences to avoid a bad shift.